We may earn money or products from the companies mentioned in this post.

 Recently I met someone who runs a nice blog with lots of awesome information, but she was only doing it for fun, you know, the usual blogging as a hobby.
 We eventually scheduled time where I showed her how to treat her blog like a business so she could make cool money from blogging.

 If you’ve been thinking about this as well, and you mean serious business about blogging as a business, pay rapt attention to the following points that will enlighten you on how to treat your blog like a business.
+If you find yourself wanting blog and you have no idea where to start, you might want to try something like Inlinehostblogger’s guide on HostGator vs Siteground or other resources that might be helpful.

 1. Make Your Blog Unique By Blogging In A Niche